paulchiu/redom-template-converter/README.md

 ### Set Up and Build

-To update the template builder, which contains template generation logic, do:
+To compile the template builder library, which contains template generation logic, do:

 ```
 cd packages/mithril-template-builder
 yarn run build
 ```

-The following assumes you are developing the online converter application.
-The commands will run the local dev server at `http://0.0.0.0:4000`.
+To compile and run the online converter application on a local dev server at `http://0.0.0.0:4000`, do:

 ```
 npm i